CHAPTER THREE: 3570

 EMPLOYMENT INFORMATION CONCERNING FACULTY AND STAFF

 PREAMBLE: This section was introduced to the Handbook July 1998 as section B of 1565.
 For better ease of access it was made its own section in January 2008.
 In January 2010 this section was revised to reflect changes in the faculty position description and evaluation forms that simplified the forms while better integrating faculty interdisciplinary activities into the evaluation process and a new section C was added.
-More information may be obtained from the Provostís Office (208-885-6448). [rev. 1-10]
+In July 2014 changes were made to clarify that external reviews are not required of all faculty and ensure that tenure-track faculty review course material taught by non-tenure track faculty.
+More information may be obtained from the Provostís Office (208-885-6448). [rev. 1-10, 7-14]

 B. Professional Portfolio for Third-Year Review, Tenure, and/or Promotion